democracyworks/kehaar/README.md

 (wire-up/start-event-handler! in-channel handler-function)
 ```

+Some notes:

+`in-channel` should be unbuffered.

+`handler-function` is a function of exactly one argument, which is the
+message that was passed down the rabbit hole.
+It's serialized on the
+way to a ByteString using EDN, so expect some data that can be
+edenized.
+The return can be any edenizable value (including `nil`) OR
+a core.async channel that will include the result (also must be
+edenizable).
+That second option lets you maintain asynchrony because
+other services using kehaar are doing the same.

+Each call to `wire-up/start-event-handler!` creates a new thread.

+Incoming messages are nacked if the thread is taking too long to
+process the messages.
+This allows different instances of the service
+to process those messages.

 * You want to send events on the events exchange.
 (First declare the
   exchange above, only do that once.)